 The warranty business has performed consistently well over a number of years.
 The Company has extensive experience in the Nordic region and its business is generated by the Company's underwriters working closely with the Stockholm office.
-The disposal of the company's holdings in its subsidiary operations in Sweden post year-end is not anticipated to have any impact on the flow of business from this region.
+The disposal of the company's holdings in its subsidiary operations in Sweden during the year did not have any negative impact on the flow of business from this region.